yamcs/yamcs/docs/server-manual/data-management/buckets.rst

 Yamcs supports two ways of storing the objects: inside the RocksDB database or on the server filesystem as files.
 For RocksDB buckets, each object is stored in a (key, value) record, the key is the object name prepended by a prefix identifiyng the bucket and the value is the object data.
 For filesystems buckets, each bucket represents a directory on disk and the objects are the files in that directory (including subdirectories).
 The filesystem buckets do not support metadata currently.

-Each bucket is limited to 100MB in size and maximum 1000 objects.
+A bucket is limited to 100MB in size and maximum 1000 objects.
 In addition, the HTTP API imposes a limit of 5MB for each uploaded object.
 Note that since the filesystem buckets can be changed outside Yamcs (just copying files in a directory) the total size limit or the number of objects limit may be exceeded.

 The RocksDB buckets can be created in the configuration or programmatically using the `HTTP API <https://docs.yamcs.org/yamcs-http-api/buckets/>`_.